 Language study at Howden aims to build on the skills and knowledge developed in KS2 as well as providing new opportunities to improve listening, reading, writing and speaking as well as cultural knowledge.
 Year 8 students, along with those doing GCSE French have the opportunity to visit Paris and Disneyland during the Easter holidays.
+In Year 9 there is the opportunity for some pupils to study Spanish and at the start of Year 11 there is a four-day trip to Madrid.

 'Studying a foreign language opens up new worlds and helps you to appreciate other languages, countries, cultures and communities.
 Exposure to music, films, food, festivals and literature are all integral parts of language learning, as well as trips and visits.
 We live in an increasingly global environment, which we need to be able to access through openness and understanding.'